nicoentz/GoogleFontsReplacer/README.md

 1.)
 Copy the script "get_gfonts.sh" and the python source file "replace.py" to the directory where the "fonts.css" is located.

 2.)
-Make sure, the shell script is executable by issuing "chmod +x get_gfonts.sh" in a terminal
+Make sure the shell script is executable by issuing "chmod +x get_gfonts.sh" in a terminal

 3.)
 Execute the shell script using "./get_gfonts.sh"